The Insider Guide to Increasing Your Email Subscribers

 - Consumers prefer email over all other methods of communicating with brands.

 - Personalized touches and a fresh approach make your emails stand out.
+Know what your audience cares about and build content around it.

 - Prominent, widespread placement of your subscription form is key.

-Why Email is Important
+Why Is Email Important?

-Hubspot found that 99% of email users check their inbox every day, more than 50% check their personal emails more than ten times a day, and 73% prefer email over any other medium for communicating with brands.
+HubSpot found that 99% of email users check their inbox every day, more than 50% check their personal emails more than ten times a day, and 73% prefer email over any other medium for communicating with brands.

 Email is also the first thing people do online every day — before they check the news, go on social media, or start work.

-The takeaway: email is one of the surest ways brands can widen their reach, build a sales funnel, and connect with existing customers.
+The takeaway: email marketing is one of the surest ways brands can widen their reach, build a sales funnel, and connect with existing customers.

-How You Can Increase Email Subscribers
+How You Can Increase Email Subscribers?

 Personalization matters when it comes to email engagement, and thanks to email automation tools it’s easier than ever.